Comparison of Air-Cooled and Liquid Cooled Eddy-Current Brakes

 Three Phase Power for Industrial Applications

 Industrial loads are best powered by three phase electricity for efficiency purposes.
 Three phase power helps heavy duty equipment to operate more smoothly because the voltage can be transmitted for long distances using a smaller conductor.
 If single phase power is needed, it can be harnessed between any two phases within a three phase system.
-Single phase power can be implemented between the ground and just one of the phases in some applications.
-Using three conductors in a three phase system can provide approximately 170 percent more power than a single phase system, which only has two conductors.

 How Three Phase Transformers Work